Dataframe Manipulation with dplyr

 What additional information does the

-give us?
+tibblegive us?
 What functions would we need to use to get the same information from a traditional dataframe?
-What do you notice about the country and continent variables that is different from usingread.csv()
+What do you notice about the country and continent variables that is different from usingread.csv()?Discussion 1

 The tibble lets us see what the dimensions are (rows and columns).
 It also shows what the type of each column is.
 If there were more columns, it would helpfully trim each column so that more fit in the view as well.